 The extradition of Colombian ex-insurgents and paramilitary leaders to the US is another means of interference with both the peace process and investigations into links between death squads and Colombia’s political and economic establishment.
 The incarceration of Simón Trinidad (Ricardo Palmera) at the Supermax prison in Florence, Colorado reveals the US disregard for Colombia’s peace.
 Trinidad was not a coordinator of FARC-EP military activities, but an intellectual who served as their top negotiator for the release of captives, and for peace.
 His rightful place during the peace talks was at the table, not wasting away in solitary confinement in a jail cell far from home.

-Now the US government has requested the arrest of Jesús Santrich, a former insurgent and one of the negotiators for the FARC-EP during peace talks.
-This arrest will likely lead to the extradition of Santrich to the US.
-Many long-time close observers of the Colombian conflict believe that the detention of Santrich has many of the markings of a set-up and an attempt to derail and delegitimize the accords.
+Now the US government has requested the arrest and extradition of Jesús Santrich, a former insurgent and one of the negotiators for the FARC-EP during peace talks.
+The detention of Santrich has many of the markings of a set-up and an attempt to derail and delegitimize the accords.
 But even if there were any truth to the charges, the alleged crimes would have taken place on Colombian soil and should be dealt with in Colombia.
 The probable extradition of Santrich would establish a precedent that can be used against former FARC-EP leaders to render the accords null and void.